Joan Román

-Joan Ángel Román Ollè (born 18 May 1993), also known as Goku, is a Spanish professional footballer who plays for Polish club Wieczysta Kraków as an attacking midfielder or a winger.
+Joan Ángel Román Ollè (born 18 May 1993), also known as Goku, is a Spanish professional footballer who plays as an attacking midfielder or a winger for II liga club Sandecja Nowy Sącz.

 Club career

 Early years

 Born in Reus, Tarragona, Catalonia, Román began playing football with local UE Barri Santes Creus before joining the youth ranks of RCD Espanyol at the age of 10.
 Six years later he signed for Manchester City, playing exclusively with the reserves during his spell and being called up once by the first team, in a 3–2 win against Sporting CP in the round of 16 of the UEFA Europa League where he remained an unused substitute.

 Barcelona B

 On 27 June 2012, Román returned to his homeland after signing a three-year contract with FC Barcelona B. He made his professional debut on 8 September away to CD Guadalajara, replacing Sergio Araujo for the final 24 minutes of the 1–0 Segunda División win.
 In his next game, on 13 October, again off the bench, he scored his first goal to conclude a 3–0 victory over Sporting de Gijón at the Mini Estadi; he made 22 appearances in his first season, also netting on 13 January 2013 in a 4–2 home defeat of Xerez CD within a minute of entering the field of play.

 On 31 January 2014, after adding another couple of goals in 16 second-tier matches over the first half of 2013–14, Román was loaned to La Liga side Villarreal CF for the remainder of the campaign.
 Eight days later he made his debut in the latter competition, playing the final 28 minutes of a 4–2 away loss to Real Madrid in place of Moi Gómez.
 His only other appearance was on 5 April, starting in a 1–0 defeat at Atlético Madrid.

 Román returned to his parent club for 2014–15, playing 32 games en route to an eventual relegation.
 He totalled five goals over its course, including two on 23 May in a 4–2 away defeat against UD Las Palmas where he featured only 22 minutes.